 Areas covered: Sydney to Mittagong, Kangaroo Valley, Berry, Kiama, Wollongong and Sydney

-A one or two day trip is ideal for exploring southern highlands in NSW.
+A one or two-day trip is ideal for exploring the southern highlands in NSW.
 From Sydney drive on M5 towards Canberra.
 M5 merges into Hume Highway.
 Exit for Mittagong from Hume Highway.
 Mittagong is a beautiful town with a couple of nice cafes and restaurants in the main shopping areas.
 This place gets quite crowded on the weekends as it attracts visitors from nearby areas.